 The Law, Explained by a Charitable Planning Attorney

 Here are a few key provisions of the CARES Act that may affect you and your charitable goals:

 Required Minimum Distributions Suspended

 The new law temporarily suspends the requirements for required minimum distributions (RMD) for the 2020 tax year.
 This probably comes as a relief to many of you who would have had to withdraw from your retirement accounts.
 Many of our donors use their RMD to make a gift from their IRA.
-Despite the RMD suspension, remember that if you are 70½ or older, you can still make a gift from your IRA or name Society for Science & the Public as a beneficiary.
+Despite the RMD suspension, remember that if you are 70½ or older, you can still make a gift from your IRA or name Society for Science as a beneficiary.

 Why a Gift From Your IRA May Still Be a Good Idea

 - Your gift will be put to use today, allowing you to see the difference your donation is making.